RaviPrakash1264/Prediction-Models-using-ML-and-R/README.md

 I have addressed three issues related to health, entertainment and industrial sector.
 I am listing them along with the machine learning models that I have used to solve them.<br/>
-- Breast Cancer detection machine learning model using Logistic Regression as well using data visualization techniques to visualize the dataset which I am using while implementation.<br/>
+-Breast Cancer detection machine learning model using Logistic Regression as well using data visualization techniques to visualize the dataset which I am using while implementation.<br/>
 -Movies reviews Sentiment analysis using BERT and to visualize the